njk464/2019-ectf-cmuvagrant/README.md

 To do so, press `control A` and then `z` while running `minicom`, then hit `O`, go to `Serial port setup`, and then press `F`.
 You may want to save this configuration so you don't need to set this up every time you run `minicom`.
 Once you reset the board, you should see output on the screen indicating that the board is working properly.

-#### Creating Your Own Fork
-Once you boot the vm for the first time, we suggest you create a fork of this repo so that you can begin to develop your solution to the ECTF.
-To do this, you must fork the repo, change your fork to the origin, and then add the MITRE repo as another remote.
-Follow these steps below.

-1. Change the current origin remote to another name - `git remote rename origin mitre`
-2. Fork the mitre repo on github (Note that you probably want to make the repo private for now so that other teams cannot borrow your development ideas)
-3. Add the fork as the new origin - `git remote add origin git@github...my-fork.git` git@github...my-fork.git is the forked repo you made in step 2.

-You can now fetch and push as you normally would using `git fetch origin` and `git push origin`

-If we push out updated code, you can fetch this new code using `git fetch mitre`

-## Things To Keep In Mind

-After the development phase of the challenge, we will provision the attack boards with your modified versions of uboot and petalinux.
-To do this, we will clone your repo and run the `Vagrantfile` provided.
-After that, running the provision scripts MUST successfully build the images and games and the SD card MUST successfully boot on the Xilinx board.
-Only then will it be considered a valid design.